Azure-Samples/contoso-chat-csharp-prompty/README.md

     ```bash
     azd up
     ```
+- You will be prompted for the subscription you want you use and the region.
+The bicep parameters declare two location fields: the first one is the primary location for all resources, the second is a location field specifically for where the OpenAI resource should be created.

 - On completion, it automatically invokes a`postprovision.sh` script that will attempt to log you into Azure.
 You may see something like this.
 Just follow the provided instructions to complete the authentication flow.
     ```bash
     No Azure user signed in.
 Please login.